CityOfPhiladelphia/simplehmis/README.md

 Deploying to an EC2 instance, or a droplet, etc.
 ------------------------------------------------

-Run the initial script and your environment should get configuerd correctly.
+Run the `init-machine.sh` script and your environment should get configuerd correctly.

+In order to send login emails, set up Amazon SES (or another SMTP email service), and add the following variables to your environment:

+    EMAIL_HOST
+    EMAIL_PORT
+    EMAIL_HOST_USER
+    EMAIL_HOST_PASSWORD
+    DEFAULT_FROM_EMAIL

+The `DEFAULT_FROM_EMAIL` must be an address able to send mail for the given user on the given host.